Beacon Management Logo

 • "easy money"

-• Check the franchisor out with its local Chamber of Commerce, Better Business Bureau, the International Franchise Association, Dun & Bradstreet, industry or trade associations and franchise-related publications.
+• Check the franchisor out with the local Chamber of Commerce, Better Business Bureau, the International Franchise Association, Dun & Bradstreet, industry or trade associations and franchise-related publications.

-• Consult and attorney and other professional advisors with franchise experience before making a binding commitment.
+• Consult an attorney and other professional advisors with franchise experience before making a binding commitment.

 You must be prepared to invest time in planning and performing the necessary due diligence in order to ensure that you make the best selection from the array of opportunities available.
 This investment of time should be more than amply rewarded if you make the right choice.